SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 A :newTerm:`protocol` defines a blueprint of methods, properties, and other requirements that suit a particular task or piece of functionality.
-The protocol doesn't actually provide an implementation for any of these requirements --- it only describes what an implementation will look like.
 The protocol can then be :newTerm:`adopted` by a class, structure, or enumeration to provide an actual implementation of those requirements.
 Any type that satisfies the requirements of a protocol is said to :newTerm:`conform` to that protocol.

-Protocols can require that conforming types have specific instance properties, instance methods, type methods, operators, and subscripts.
+In addition to specifying requirements that conforming types must implement, you can extend a protocol to implement some of these requirements or to implement additional functionality that conforming types can take advantage of.

 ..
 FIXME: Protocols should also be able to support initializers, and indeed you can currently write them,